spryker/spryker-docs/docs/marketplace/user/intro-to-spryker/back-office-for-marketplace-operator.md

 ## Offer management

 In a marketplace, multiple merchants can sell the same product.
 That's why, instead of creating duplicate products, merchants create offers.
-Only the offers approved by a marketplace administrator are displayed in the Storefront.
-In the **Marketplace** > **Offers** section of the Back Office, a marketplace operator manages offers as follows:
+Only the offers approved by a Marketplace Administrator are displayed in the Storefront.
+In the **Marketplace** > **Offers** section of the Back Office, a Marketplace Administrator manages offers as follows:

 * Views offers
 * Approves and denies offers